pevey/medusa-plugin-ses/README.md

 ## Templates

-The template path must be the full absolute path to the folder.
-For example, if your build runs from /home/medusa/medusa-server/, create a 'data/templates' folder and include the entire path in the SES_TEMPLATE_PATH variable.
+The templates used are stored locally.
+Create a 'data/templates' folder and include the entire path in the SES_TEMPLATE_PATH variable.

 ```bash
 medusa-server  // root directory